gregdetre/healthyselfjournal/README.md

 ## The research behind it

-This tool is built on decades of evidence-based psychological research, integrating over 30 documented therapeutic and coaching frameworks:
+Healthyself journal is built primarily on evidence-based psychological research (and a few other things that we have found helpful), integrating over 30 documented therapeutic and coaching frameworks:

 ### Core Therapeutic Foundations
 - **Cognitive Behavioral Therapy (CBT)**: Socratic questioning to identify and reframe thought patterns (meta-analyses show d=0.73 effect size)